henryhale/telemate/README.md

 :wave: Hello World!

 This project is based on the idea that two or more parties create a temporary room on the platform and communicate privately for a certain period of time.
 No account is required!
+Just choose your credentials.

 ## How it works?

 Alice and Bob meet physically and decide on the _credentials_ to be used when creating a room and the _time_ when they will be using the plaform.

-Alice may select the `Room ID` (_string_), say `Earth` and Bob selects the `Passcode` (_string_), say `1234`.
+Alice may select the `Room` (_string_), say `Earth` and Bob selects the `Passcode` (_string_), say `1234`.

-When agreed time reaches, both use the same credentials on the platform to access the room.
+When the agreed time reaches, both use the same credentials on the platform to access the room.

 A chat window is opened and once connected, communication may begin.

+## Features

+- [ ] Lightweight and fast
+- [ ] Multiple chat windows for different rooms
+- [ ] Dark/Light mode
+- [ ] Command line interface
+- [x] Encryption (work in progress)
+- [x] Third-party server option via URL

+## Anatomy of UI

+Whenever a new room is created, a chat window pops up.

-The title of the chat window follows the format: `TM-{Room ID} - [{User count}]`. `User count` show the number of users in that room.
+The title of the chat window follows the format: `TM-{room} - [{users}]`. `room` represents the actual room identifier in uppercase and `users` show the number of users in that room.

 Other users in the room are notified of who has _joined_ or _disconnected_.

-To chat, just type a message and hit enter.
+To begin chatting, focus the chat window and type the message.
+Hit `Enter` key to send the message.

 Once you're done, close the chat window to disconnect.